michaltc/github-action-poc/README.md

 - The tool shows usage when no arguments are passed.

-Changes should be always implemented in a feature branch and properly tested. **Anything that appears in `master` branch may be quickly visible by production system of all the customers.** Fail fast in the code to break CI/CD pipeline and to skip updating of the destination repository.
+Changes should be always implemented in a feature branch and properly tested. **Anything that appears in `master` branch may be quickly visible by production system of all customers.** Fail fast in the code to break CI/CD pipeline and to skip updating of the destination repository.

 **Bundlegen tries hard to minimize number of changes committed to the destination repository to limit its uncontrolled grow as much as possible.** Filesystem entries should be iterated always in the same order, zip archives should differ